jennifer: At age 13, Jennifer wins first U-17 National Table Tennis Medal | More sports news - ExBulletin

 jennifer: At age 13, Jennifer wins first U-17 National Table Tennis Medal | More sports news

-En route to her first national medal in the U-17 age group, the city sailor surprised Lakshita Narang, the second-seeded and Delhi’s top-ranked player in the pre-quarter final of the tournament.
+On her way to seal her first national medal in the U-17 age group, the city paddler surprised the second-placed and Delhi’s top-ranked player Lakshita Narang in the pre-quarter final of the tournament.

-Earlier this month, Jennifer won her first medal in the Open Women’s group in the state championship to qualify for the national ranking tournaments in Panchkula and Mohali in different age categories.
+Earlier in the month, Jennifer won her first medal in the Open Women’s group in the state championship to qualify for the national ranking tournaments in Panchkula and Mohali in different age categories.

 In the ranking in Mohali, an unplaced Jennifer gave a positive start to her campaign.
-In her first outing, Jennifer Sahana defeated Murthy of Karnataka and took a beautiful 3-2 win over Haryana’s Gargi Dangi in the second round to set up her first major battle against Delhi’s best rower and second-seeded Lakshita.
+In her first appearance, Jennifer Sahana Murthy from Karnataka and recorded a nice 3-2 victory over Haryana’s Gargi Dangi in the second round to set up her first major battle against Delhi’s best paddler and second-seeded Lakshita.

 In a thrilling pre-quarter final clash, Jennifer recorded a hard-fought 3-2 win over the second seed to increase the spotlight.
-In the seven-match quarterfinals, Jennifer made light work of Srijita Shaw Bengal 4-1 against Bengal to secure her first national medal by qualifying for the semifinals.
+Jennifer made light work of Bengal in the quarterfinals of seven games Sriita Shaw Bengal 4-1 to secure its first national medal by qualifying for the semi-finals.

-However, the youngster ran out of gas in the last four clashes and went down fighting Kavyasree Baskar of Tamil Nadu.
+However, the youngster was left without gas in the last four collisions and went on fighting Tamil Nadu‘s Kavyasree Baskar.

 RESULTS